derhnyel/sani/README.md

 # Sani 🤖⚙️😎

 Hello there, I am `Sani`:
-An advanced AI-powered tool for building better softwares.
+An advanced AI-powered debugger for building better software.

 I integrate AI directly into your codebase by making it blend in with your prefered language syntax.
 My name is derived from the `Hausa` word for knowledge, as i have access to a wide range of resources for energizing your codebase with ai also, I can analyze any codebase for issues and provide the best solution there is.

-## Support Languages
+## Supported Languages

 - Python

 ## Installation

+## Concepts
-## Debugger
+### Debugger

 Sani-Debugger is an AI debugger designed to help developers quickly identify and fix bugs in their code.
 Sani-Debugger can detect and isolate bugs in real-time, providing detailed information on the root cause and potential solutions.
 With Sani-Debugger's help, developers can increase their productivity and deliver high-quality software products faster

-### Modes
+#### Modes

 - `test`: Write `Test` for the code block and run it to check if it passes.
 - `fix`: `Fix` errors and suggest making changes to the code block.